Shadow Force (2025 film)

 Shadow Force is a 2025 American action thriller film directed by Joe Carnahan and co-written by Carnahan and Leon Chills.
 It stars Kerry Washington, Omar Sy, Mark Strong, Da'Vine Joy Randolph, and Cliff "Method Man" Smith.

-Shadow Force was released theatrically by Lionsgate on May 9, 2025, two days following Lionsgate's split from Starz, making it the first film to be released under the new Lionsgate Studios.
-It received negative reviews from critics.
-It performed poorly at the box office, grossing only $5 million against a $40 million budget.
+Shadow Force was released theatrically by Lionsgate on May 9, 2025.
+It received negative reviews from critics and performed poorly at the box office, grossing only $5 million against a $40 million budget.

 Plot

 Eight years previously, Kyrah Owens and Issac Sarr were the leaders of a multinational special forces group called Shadow Force, a CIA clandestine operations team performing assassinations in the interest of the United States Government under the direction of Jack Cinder.
 But Issac and Kyrah fell in love, Kyrah became pregnant with their son Ky, and both abruptly went underground to raise their child in peace.
 Cinder, who has a volatile temper and does not suffer defeat lightly, has declined to forgive them for their act of "treason" against him, especially since he was obsessively interested in Kyrah himself.
 Cinder later left the CIA and eventually rose to the rank of Secretary General of G7, but recently his past career has come under close scrutiny by the United States' Inspector General's office.

 With Cinder sending elimination teams after them all the time, Kyrah has assumed the role of bait, leading Cinder's assassins away from her family and eliminating them one by one.
 One day, however, Issac and Ky get accidentally entangled in a bank heist.
 When one of the robbers threatens his son, Issac attacks and neutralizes them, thereby drawing the public media's attention.
 When Cinder sees the footage and realizes that the Sarrs have a child, he blacklists them before the assembled G7 representatives and summons the rest of Shadow Force to hunt them down.